-- Join the Class of 2023 Remind - You will be updated on scholarship deadlines, field trips, appointments, financial aid resources, application fee waivers, testing fee waivers, graduation requirements and updates, and more. - You can also "text" using the Remind application.
-We get your Remind messages on her phone AND email - o To join... - Text @ovs23 to 81010 OR - Click Join Existing Class on the Remind application or website, and type in code ovs23 - Make a new, personal professional email account through Yahoo or Gmail - Examples: Jane.Foster2@gmail.com, jfoster23@gmail.com - DO NOT use your birthday or graduate year as part of your email address (that makes your accounts easier to hack) - o Make this email the email account for ACT and CollegeBoard. - Make note of your passwords for ACT and CollegeBoard.
+- Join SCHS Class of 2025 Remind - You will be updated on scholarship deadlines, field trips, appointments, financial aid resources, application fee waivers, testing fee waivers, graduation requirements and updates, and more. - You can also "text" Mrs. Malfara using the Remind application.
+Mrs. Malfara gets your Remind messages on her phone AND email - o To join... - Text @2025schs to 81010 OR - Click Join Existing Class on the Remind application or website, and type in code 2025schs - Make a new, personal professional email account through Yahoo or Gmail - o Examples: Jane.Foster2@gmail.com, jfoster23@gmail.com - DO NOT use your birthday or graduate year as part of your email address (that makes your accounts easier to hack) - o Make this email the email account for ACT and CollegeBoard. - Make note of your passwords for ACT and CollegeBoard.
 These are your personal accounts.
 The school cannot unlock your account for you if you forget your password. - DO NOT use this email account for anything other than scholarship applications, college applications, CollegeBoard, ACT, and FAFSA - This will make it easier to both check and keep up with your email.
 Colleges will contact you for additional application materials through your email.
 If you miss it, you will miss the chance to be accepted.
-You will also miss out on scholarship money. - Check this email account AT LEAST weekly - Check in with your College & Career Counselor (Mrs. Vergon) to see if you are eligible for college application fee waivers and ACT/SAT Saturday test fee waivers https://www.osceolaschools.net/domain/4806 - Identify your School Counselor if you do not know who it is already - o Odd Grades- 1, 3, 5, 7, 9, 11: Katelyn Morgan Katelyn.Morgan@osceolaschools.net - Even Grades-K, 2, 4, 6, 8, 10, 12 and 504's: Christopher Arrington Christopher.Arrington@osceolaschools.net - Flex Ed/Home Ed-Kelley Vergon Kelley.
-Vergon@osceolaschools.net
+You will also miss out on scholarship money. - Check this email account AT LEAST weekly - Check in with your College & Career Counselor (Mrs. O'Dell) to see if you are eligible for college application fee waivers and ACT/SAT Saturday test fee waivers - Testing Information / Requesting a Fee Waiver for SAT or ACT (osceolaschools.net) - Identify your School Counselor if you do not know who it is already Meet the Counselors / Meet the Counselors (osceolaschools.net) - o Last name A-D: Mrs. Jenifer Wright, Jenifer.Wright@osceolaschools.net - o Last name E-L: Mrs. Kristi Parks, Kristi.Parks@osceolaschools.net - o Last name M-Ri: Ms. Judi Crowell, Judith.Crowell@osceolaschools.net - o Last name Ro-Z: Mr. Peter Cordero, Peter.Cordero@osceolaschools.net